fac/fa-css-utilities/README.md

 **Optional `!important`**. `!important` can be added to any mixin declaration, e.g.: `@include fa-padding(large, !important);`.
 This is especially useful for refactoring; `!important` allows us a way to turn existing UI patterns that rely on the cascade into completely self-contained components — _without_ breaking lots of stuff.
 Once a component has been created and rolled out, any `!important` arguments can just be removed.

-### How to use utilities
+### Examples

 Most utilities can be applied two ways: directly to HTML elements as classes, or as mixins in a `.scss` file.
-Utilities can be added to any element; multiple utilities can be used together; and utilities can be used alongside components.
+Utilities can be added to any element, multiple utilities can be used together, and utilities can be used alongside components.

-#### Using @include in SCSS
+#### Using mixins in SASS

 ```scss
 .MyComponent {